zartyblartfast/beyondHorizonCalc/docs/gh_pages_deploy_help.md

 After deployment:
 1. Wait a few minutes for GitHub Pages to update (usually 2-5 minutes)
-2. Visit your GitHub Pages URL: `https://[username].github.io/BeyondHorizonCalc/`
+2. Visit your GitHub Pages URL: `https://[username].github.io/beyondHorizonCalc/`
 3. If you see a blank page:
    - Check browser's developer tools (F12) for any console errors
    - Verify that `index.html` exists in the root of gh-pages branch
-   - Ensure the `base href` in index.html matches your repository path exactly
+   - Ensure the `base href` in index.html matches your repository path exactly (case-sensitive)
    - Confirm all required Flutter web files are present (see Critical Files Checklist)

 ## Important Notes